 Singapore’s music industry may be small but it sure is mighty.
-Say hello to D#.
+Say hello to D#, representing two important things that we hope to showcase – design and music.

 What does D# Represent?